 Getting to Val d’Isere

 The main gateway airports for Val d’Isere are Geneva and Lyon international airports; both under three hours’ drive away.
-Chambéry airport is much closer but has fewer flights.
-Bourg-St-Maurice’s Eurostar and TGV train station is 30 km away from the resort.
+Chambéry and Grenoble are closer but have fewer flights and transfer services.
+Bourg-St-Maurice’s train station has TGV and Eurostar services and is only 31 km away from the resort.

 Nearest Airports to Val d’Isere